1. DESIGN

 Translating the data into follow-up action

 The next step is to analyze the data and compare the results with information from other sources.
 After discussing the feedback with operational staff, we prepare a summary report, including suggestions for follow-up inquiry.
+The goal is to present the data in a clear and simple format that agencies can understand and track with ease.

 4. DIALOGUE